 Pictured here are Vitex (chaste tree), petunias, and blue plumbago – all of which bloom and are beautiful in Arizona gardens in April.

-Fruit trees in the Arizona garden in April
+Fruit trees in the low desert Arizona garden in April

 Take advantage of citrus season by juicing citrus.
 Juiced citrus stores well in the fridge for several weeks, and can be frozen for several months.
 This article shares my best tips for juicing citrus.

 As blossoms become fruit on your fruit trees, fruit should be thinned before it is an inch in diameter.
 Thin fruit within about a month after full bloom.
 Fruit thinned later than this lessens the chance that fruit size will increase.
-For more information, read this article.
+For more information about how to thin fruit, read this article.

 Early-ripening peaches (such as Earligrande, pictured here) may be ready to pick this month.
 Big delicious fruit is the benefit to all that thinning you did.
 Enjoy the fruit of your labors, and pick them before the birds get them!